aust21/file-manager/readme.md

 ## Installation
 - Python 3
-- Additional dependencies: fpdf, halo
+- Additional dependencies: fpdf, rich

 ## Future Plans
 In the future, I plan to: